YanikKumar93/IP-Project-/Source_Code .md

 import matplotlib.pyplot as plt import pandas as pd print("Welcome to The Survey Analysis on the topic\n"
-      "\nJob placement in Various Colleges Around the World \n ") print ("The given report consists of the following dataset:\n " "1.
-Around 200 Universities\n "
+      "\nJob placement in Various Colleges Around the World \n") print ("The given report consists of the following dataset:\n" "1.
+Around 200 Universities\n"
        "2.
-UG and PG placement of all the Universities\n " "3.
-Placement percentage of each university\n "
+UG and PG placement of all the Universities\n" "3.
+Placement percentage of each university\n"
        "4.
-Number of males and females placed per college \n " "5.
-Highest package obtained by a student of a particular university(in LPA) \n " "6.
+Number of males and females placed per college \n" "5.
+Highest package obtained by a student of a particular university(in LPA) \n" "6.
 Average package received per university (in LPA) " "7.
-Count of the international and Domestic packages received by the college \n " "8.
-Number of domains offered by a particular college \n " "9.
-Location of the college\n "
+Count of the international and Domestic packages received by the college \n" "8.
+Number of domains offered by a particular college \n" "9.
+Location of the college\n"
        "10.
 Top companies that visited the college for recruitment \n\n") Main_Table= pd.read_csv("C:\\Users\ADMIN\Desktop\IP\TRY.csv",index_col=0)
 while True:
     print("How do you want to see your report :\n"
           "1.
 Tabular format\n"\
           "2.
 Visual Representation\n "
           "3.
 Mathematical calculations\n "
           "4.
+To find a college from its location\n" "5.
+To find the colleges visited by a particular company\n" "6.
 View full table \n "
-          "5.
+          "7.
 Exit code \n")
-    print("****** Please enter the number of the choice of your wish ****** ") command_1 = input("Please enter your choice : ")
+    print("****** Please enter the number of the choice of your wish ****** ") command_1 = int(input("Please enter your choice : "))
-    if command_1 not in [1,2,3,4]:
-        try:
-            int(command_1)
-        except:
-            print("Please enter a valid number")
-    else:
-        pass
     if command_1==1:
         print("What do you want to see from the table :\n " "1.
 Details of a particular College\n"
-              # Add upper command
               "2.
-Details of a Group of Columns\n\n") print("****** Please enter the number of the choice of your wish ******\n \n ") command_2 = input("Please enter your choice : ") if command_2 not in [1,2]:
+Details of a Group of Columns\n\n") print("****** Please enter the number of the choice of your wish ******\n \n ") command_2 = input("Please enter your choice : ")
         try:
             int(command_2)
         except:
             print("Please enter a valid number")
-        else:
-            pass
+            continue
         if command_2 == 1 :
             Name_of_college = input("Please enter the name of the college : ")
             Name_of_college_renewed = Name_of_college.upper()